riley-martin/gestures/README.md

 ## Installation
 ### Platforms
 Linux.
-The testing workflow runs on Ubuntu and I test it myself on Artix Linux, but it should work on any distro if it uses the
+The testing workflow runs on Ubuntu and I test it myself on ~~Artix Linux~~ Nixos, but it should work on any distro if it uses the
 `libinput` touchpad driver rather than the older `synaptics` driver.
-Note: If your DE/WM has its own touchpad gestures system, it will most likely need to be disabled to prevent conflicts.
+Note: If your DE/WM has its own touchpad gestures system, it may need to be disabled to prevent conflicts.
 ### Dependencies
 You may need to install `libudev` and `libinput`, or their equivalant for your distro, and possibly the `dev` versions as well.